-The aromatic, silvery-green foliage of this sun-loving perennial has been used inside shoes to deodorise feet, in a poultice as an anti-perspirant and when freshly picked as toilet paper.
-Useful or what!
+The aromatic leaves of this sun-loving perennial have been used inside shoes to deodorise feet, in a poultice as an anti-perspirant and when freshly picked, as toilet paper (those with very large gardens take note!).

-The scented foliage is rarely touched by browsing deer and forms a natural upright mound, topped with very small, yellowish-brown flowers in late summer.
+This scented foliage is rarely touched by browsing herbivores and forms a natural upright mound of very eye catching silvery grey foliage from which small, yellowish-brown flowers emerge.